microsoft/service-fabric-traefik/README.md

 * `TraefikProxyApp`: an example Service Fabric application, consisting of:
   * `server.exe`: The guest executable that fetches endpoint information from Service Fabric that are configured to use Traefik via Service Manifest Extensions, and exposes the summarized configurations for `traefik.exe` to consume in real-time
   * `traefik.exe`: The guest executable that implements a Reverse Proxy using Traefik.
 It reads configuration fetched from server.exe

+## Building & Getting latest Executable

+1. At the moment application package comes with server.exe, which includes latest serviceFabricDiscovery changes.
+Can also add changes to serviceFabricDiscoveryService and then manually build binary.
+Use similar steps mentioned under method 2:Using go [Building and Testing - Traefik](https://doc.traefik.io/traefik/contributing/building-testing/#build-traefik), to build server (e.g "go build .\cmd\server").
+Once the server executable has been built, replace the default executable under ./src/TraefikProxyApp/ApplicationPackageRoot/TraefikPkg/Fetcher.Code

+2. Get latest traefik.exe from [traefik github page](https://github.com/traefik/traefik/releases) and place under ./src/TraefikProxyApp/ApplicationPackageRoot/TraefikPkg/Code

+## Updating manifest file
+TraefikProxyApp comes with an ApplicationManifest and ServiceManifest for both windows and linux.
+By default the .xml files contains the content for a windows cluster deployment.
+For a linux deployment need to replace with the linux xml content.

+Also, you can open `TraefikSF.sln` at the root of the repo with Visual Studio 2019.
+Running builds and deploying to local or remote SF clusters instead of using local powershell prompt.

 ## serviceFabricDiscoveryService
 serviceFabricDiscoveryService is a service that connects to a Service Fabric cluster and exposes discovery data and changes [async] over websockets or, locally, via a file.
 Changes on names (applications/services) and endpoint mapping information is sent as messages over the websocket as they happen, the client doesn't have to poll the server.